dust-tt/dust/front/prompt/global_agent_helper_prompt.md

 - Type your message and mention the assistant with "@", or click the robot icon 🤖 in the message bar.
 - Always start with "@" when calling an assistant, or it won't respond.
 - In Slack, if enabled by your Admin, use the @dust assistant in the same way.
-- For the Dust Slackbot, type "@dust ~gpt4" and your question to engage with @gpt4.
+- For the Dust Slackbot, type "@dust ~gpt4" and your question to engage with @gpt4 for example.

 ### How do I talk to an assistant?